Flu and Pneumococcal (Pneumonia) Vaccines

 - have a moderate-to-severe illness with a fever (they should wait until they recover to get vaccinated).
 Children with a mild cold or other minor illness may be vaccinated.

-- It protects against Pertussis (whooping cough), which is a serious disease for babies.
+- It protects against Pneumonia, which is a serious illness.

-- Pertussis can cause serious illness requiring hospitalization, or even death.
+- Pneumonia can cause serious illness requiring hospitalization, or even death.